 If they had pre-arranged or pre-paid their funeral, contact the relevant funeral director

-If your loved one had not made any funeral plans, and you don't want to organise the funeral yourself, you will need to contact a funeral director.
-They will take your loved one into their care, and collect the information needed to register the death officially, They will organise the funeral service, liaise with clergy or the funeral celebrant, and make bookings for the funeral venue, cemetery or crematorium
+If your loved one had not made any funeral plans, and you don't want to organise the funeral yourself, you will need to select a funeral director.
+They will take your loved one into their care, and collect the information needed to register the death officially, They will organise the funeral service, liaise with clergy or the funeral celebrant, and make bookings for the funeral venue, cemetery or crematorium.

 FuneralBookings.com makes comparing funeral packages easier and let’s you price up options in the comfort of your home.Start Here